HEnquist/camilladsp/README.md

   This enables the playback device to control the rate of the capture device, in order to avoid buffer underruns or a slowly increasing latency.
 This is currently supported when using an Alsa, Wasapi or CoreAudio playback device (and any capture device).
   Setting the rate can be done in two ways.
-  * If the capture device is an Alsa Loopback device or a USB Audio gadget device, the adjustment is done by tuning the virtual sample clock of the Loopback or Gadget device.
-This avoids any need for resampling.
+  * If the capture device is an Alsa Loopback device or a USB Audio gadget device, the adjustment can be done by tuning the virtual sample clock of the Loopback or Gadget device.
+This avoids the need for asynchronous resampling.
-  * If resampling is enabled, the adjustment is done by tuning the resampling ratio.
+  * If asynchronous resampling is enabled, the adjustment can be done by tuning the resampling ratio.
 Then `resampler` must be set to one of the "Async" types.
 This is supported for all capture devices.

+  With Alsa capture devices, the first option is used whenever it's available.
+If not, and when not using an Alsa capture device, then the second option is used.

 * `target_level` (optional, defaults to the `chunksize` value)